 The keynote speaker for the 72nd Cape May Fall Festival was not a birder this year, but batman Merlin!
 His talk was on the evening of October 20, 2018 in the Grand Hotel with the theme The Incredible World of Bats.
 It seems as though birders are enthusiastic about bats as well.
 The response was overwhelmingly positive, with many giving up birding the following morning to attend his bat workshop.
 Participants had opportunities to ask questions and learn more about threats to bats and how to help them.
 We made many new friends for ourselves and bats.
 David Lapuma, Director of the Cape May Bird Observatory remarked, “We pride ourselves in attracting the best speakers for our evening presentations, but this year was over the top.”
 We thank David and New Jersey Audubon for the opportunity!

 PechaKucha [ or ペチャクチャ translated as “chit-chat”] is a series of 6-minute talks from presenters in the creative industry including artists, musicians, architects, filmmakers, writers, entrepreneurs, and local personalities.
 Each presenter showed 20 images, each lasting for just 20 seconds.
 PechaKucha events foster the art of concise presentations.
 This year’s PechaKucha Night Austin #32 was held in Austin on October 11, 2018.
 Merlin was honored to be invited by Austinites DJ Stout and Lana McGilvray, the hosts of PK ATX.

 The following ten speakers each had 6 minutes to promote a subject in their area of expertise.
 Merlin, of course, promoted bats with emphasis on those in Austin and had an outstanding response.
+Watch his presentation!